| The following is the complete

 problems are a shift from foods having lots of fiber (fur) and roughage

+to eating something that comes out like paste.
 I *have* to get off track just a moment here.
 I

 just read Fox et al 1997 paper on Helicobacter.